erwanp/fritz-android-tutorials/HeartbeatDemoApp/README.md

 Fritz AI helps you teach your applications how to see, hear, feel, think, and sense.
 Create ML-powered features in your mobile apps for both Android and iOS.
 Start with our ready-to-use feature APIs or connect and deploy your own custom models.

-[Sign up](https://app.fritz.ai/register) for an account on Fritz AI in order to get started with machine learning in your apps.

 **Vision API: Prebuilt models that you can simply drop into your apps:**

 - [Image Segmentation](https://www.fritz.ai/features/image-segmentation.html): Create pixel level masks of different objects in a scene ([code](app/src/main/java/ai/fritz/heartbeat/activities/vision/ImageSegmentationActivity.java))